mongodb/docs/source/includes/changelog/atlas-2019.rst

 - Enables always-on database-level authentication :ref:`access auditing <access-tracking>` for {+dedicated-clusters+}.

-- Enables API management for :doc:`third party service integrations
-  </reference/api/third-party-integration-settings/>` like DataDog and Slack.
+- Enables API management for :oas-atlas-tag:`third party service integrations </Third-Party-Service-Integrations>` like DataDog and Slack.

 - Enables API management for AWS security group IDs on the |service|
-  :doc:`project IP access list </reference/api/access-lists>` when using VPC peering.
+  :oas-atlas-tag:`project IP access list </Project-IP-Access-List>` when using VPC peering.

 - Introduces the ``humanReadable`` field to webhook alert notifications.
 This field contains a human-readable description of